Pacifica Pier: Fishing

-Since the pier was no longer being used to pump wastewater into the Pacific Ocean, its primary purpose has been for fishing.
+Since 2004, the pier's primary purpose has been for fishing and crabbing.
 The pier is famous for salmon runs where hundreds of salmon are caught in a single day.
-When this occurs there is a frenzy of activity where every available space is used to catch fish and hundreds of anglers are fishing shoulder to shoulder.
+When this occurs,there is a frenzy of activity where every available space is used to catch fish and hundreds of anglers are fishing shoulder to shoulder.

 Primary species caught at the pier: